TN status: Renewal

 Renewal is accomplished either by an Extension of Stay mail-in renewal within the United States, requested as part of the employer's Form I-129 petition on behalf of the prospective employee, or by replicating the first-time route (TN status directly at the border for Canadian citizens; a new TN visa for Mexican citizens at a U.S. consular post and admission at the border).

 While TN status theoretically may be renewed indefinitely in three-year increments, it is not a permanent visa and if U.S. immigration officials suspect it is being used as a de facto green card, and with foreign residence abandoned, then they may elect to deny further renewals.
 The set of occupations permitted to petition for TN status is also quite a bit more limited than for the H-1B visa.

 Renewal is possible, in theory, indefinitely, but the TN status is not a substitute for permanent residency (a green card), and the border official has the discretion to refuse further renewals if she feels the ability for indefinite renewal is being abused.
-How this happens in practice depends largely on the mood of the individual border official.
+How this happens in practice depends largely on the discretion of the individual border official.
 Some Canadians have successfully renewed TN status for a decade or more; others have found that after 3–4 years a border official may deny renewal.